DANS-KNAW/easy-sword2/README.md

 `Packaging`                             | `http://purl.org/net/sword/package/BagIt`
 `Content-MD5`                           | the MD5 of the binary content of this part, encoded in base-16 `In-Progress`                           | `true` if not the last message, `false` otherwise

+Note: you may also use continued deposit with `Content-Type: application/zip`.
+In that case you need to send valid zip-files in each part.
+When using this option the client must ensure that all partial deposits are disjunct.

 [continued deposit]: http://swordapp.github.io/SWORDv2-Profile/SWORDProfile.html#continueddeposit